JEE Advanced

 Exam LevelNational

-Exam ModeOnline (Computer based test)
+Exam ModeOnline (Computer-based test)

-Conducted byIIT Bombay
+Conducted byIIT Kanpur

 ABOUT

-• Two papers each of 3 hours duration – Online (Fully computer-based test) mode.
+• Two papers, each of 3 hours duration – Online (Fully Computer-Based Test) mode.

 • Both papers are compulsory.